alexanderlerch/libACA/README.md

 If this is your first glance at this project, it might be helpful to visit the [Matlab: ACA-Code](https://github.com/alexanderlerch/ACA-Code) or [Python: pyACA](https://github.com/alexanderlerch/pyACA) repositories of the same algorithms first.
 Projects and source code in these languages are often more compact and thus more easily accessible.

 Each folder in the src directory is a build target.
-All algorithmic implementations which compile into the actualy libACA library can be found in the source directory [./src/ACA](https://github.com/alexanderlerch/libACA/tree/main/src/ACA) with the corresponding header files in [./inc](https://github.com/alexanderlerch/libACA/tree/main/inc).
+All algorithmic implementations which compile into the actual libACA library can be found in the source directory [./src/ACA](https://github.com/alexanderlerch/libACA/tree/main/src/ACA) with the corresponding header files in [./inc](https://github.com/alexanderlerch/libACA/tree/main/inc).
 All folders starting with 'Compute' are executable targets that can be run from the command line.
 The 'Test' folder contains the test executable.